jlevy/og-equity-compensation/README.md

 ❗ If you have received an ISO, exercising it may unexpectedly trigger a big AMT bill—even before you actually make any money on a sale!
-If there is a large spread between the strike price and 409A value, you are potentially on the hook for an enormous tax bill, even if you can’t sell the stock.
+If there is a large spread between the strike price and the value assigned by the 409A, you are potentially on the hook for an enormous tax bill, even if you can’t sell the stock.
 This has pushed people into bankruptcy.
 It also caused Congress to grant a one-time forgiveness—the odds of that happening again are very low.